Kingerthanu/Python_FTM_PDF_Parser/README.md

 ```

-  After You Fill In These Details Within The Config Located On Line 33 -> Line 43 You Will Be Set.

   #### **- Parallel PDF Processing**
   When The Process Starts, It Will Attempt To Split The Given PDFs Into Their Own Worker Threads.
 This Allows Us To Process Many PDFs In Parallel Instead Of Sequentially.
 Let `X1, X2, ..., Xn` Represent The Time It Takes To Process Each PDF.
 The Time Complexity For Sequential Execution Is: